homiedopie/beberlei.de/drafts/201303_doctrine_repositories.rst

         }
     }

-Now take a look at our client code, assuming we import all specifications from a namespace ``Spec``.
+Assuming we import all specifications from a common namespace ``Spec``, our client code will look like this:

 .. code-block:: php